RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P2.rst

    - :4353.4: Is the correct answer
      :x: Incorrect.
 You should have Starting a Business Score column summarized by Median

 Pivot tables can be treated like any other part of your spreadsheet.
-Use a pivot table to find the least happy country in each region.
+Use a pivot table to find the country with the lowest Starting A Business score in each region.
 Then using ``MATCH`` and ``INDEX``, add an additional column that contains the name of that country.

 .. fillintheblank:: q14_cs1_sbd